The purpose of the Collection is to help librarians, educators, parents, guardians,

 - Consider making a monetary donation to help update and maintain the collection.

-- Publishers are encouraged to consider donating copies of their materials to be added to the Collection.
+- Publishers are encouraged to send copies of their materials to be considered for addition to the Collection.
+Please contact Dr. Clayton Copeland with inquiries regarding donations.

 Contact Us for More Information?